zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/using-px-central.md

 Portworx Clusters needs to be updated to PX-Enterprise 2.0 before using PX-Central.
 In the first release, PX-Central includes the following components:

+### Key features

+* Lighthouse GUI can be used to manage one or more Portworx clusters
+* Grafana and Prometheus have shortcuts from Lighthouse for easy access.
+* Prometheus will scrape the nodes for metrics.
+* AlertManager will notify using a set of default rules
+* Grafana will use Prometheus as it’s datasource and includes pre-built dashboards for Portworx cluster, node and volume monitoring.
+* Grafana will also have pre-built etcd dashboard (from community) to monitor metadata cluster

 * [Lighthouse](/reference/lighthouse) - Quick birds-eye view of your multi-cluster Portworx deployment to ensure things are running smoothly.
 ![LHMultiCluster](/img/LH- Multi-cluster.png)